-A range of models are available for the components of both R and G. They include correlation (C) models (that is, where the diagonals are 1), or covariance
+A range of models are available for the components of both R and G structures.
+They include correlation (C) models (that is, where the diagonals are 1), or covariance (V) models and are discussed in detail in Chapter 7.
+Among the range of correlation models are:

-$\left(V\right)$ models and are discussed in detail in Chapter 7.
-Some correlation models include
+- identity (that is, independent and identically distributed with variance 1)

 - autoregressive (order 1 or 2)

 - moving average (order 1 or 2)

 - ARMA(1,1)

 - uniform

 - banded

 - general correlation.